Donald Norcross: Personal life

-Norcross is married to Andrea Doran, an echocardiographer.
-They have two children.
+Norcross and Andrea Doran, an echocardiographer, are married and they have two children.
 Norcross also has a child by his first wife, Nancy.
 His brother George is a New Jersey Democratic leader and businessman.
-He has two other brothers, attorney Philip A. Norcross and John, a psychologist, author, and professor at the University of Scranton.
-Norcross lives in Camden.
+Donald has two other brothers, attorney Philip A. Norcross and John, a psychologist, author, and professor at the University of Scranton in Scranton, Pennsylvania.
+Norcross and Doran live in Camden.

-On April 7, 2025, Norcross fell ill from cholangitis while on a flight, and was hospitalized at UNC Rex Healthcare in Raleigh, North Carolina.
+On April 7, 2025, Donald Norcross fell ill from cholangitis while on a flight, and was hospitalized at UNC Rex Healthcare in Raleigh, North Carolina.
 He was then transferred to Cooper University Hospital in Camden, where he was treated for the infection, which had progressed to sepsis; Norcross later said that he was close to death during this period.
-On April 15, his office said that he was "responding well to treatment" but remained in the intensive care unit.
+On April 15, his office said that he was "responding well to treatment" but remained in the intensive care.
 He was discharged from the hospital on May 1, to start a period of rehabilitation.
-He briefly returned to Congress overnight from May 21–22, 2025, to vote against the One Big Beautiful Bill Act, before resuming a full work schedule on June 23.
+He briefly returned to Congress overnight from May 21–22, 2025, to vote against the One Big Beautiful Bill Act before resuming a full work schedule on June 23.